-MR analyses in which the genetic IV-risk factor association and genetic IV-outcome association are from the same sample and individual-level data is used to derive the MR estimate.
+MR analyses in which the genetic instrumental variable (IV)-exposure association and genetic IV-outcome association are estimated from the same sample and individual-level data are used to derive the MR estimate.

 References